 Exposed and clogged gutters are more than just eyesores on your property.
 They can also cause major water issues during events of heavy rain.
 When your gutters are clogged, the water will not be able to drain properly from your roof.
 This can cause pooling, which can even result in roof collapse.
 It can also cause issues with your foundation and siding, as water will trickle down the side of your house and damage the foundation and structure underneath.
 Be sure that your gutters and drains are clear of any debris, branches, dirt, and other issues before hurricane season.

 These are a few tips that homeowners should follow to best prepare their homes for the effects of hurricane season.
 When you are more prepared, you can prevent extensive damages that can destroy more than just your roof.
-As an insurance contractor in Longwood, we are here to help - both before and after hurricanes.
 Contact us to have a roofing inspection to prepare for hurricane season today.